NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_quick.rst

 The MDTF framework can be viewed as a "wrapper" for your code that handles data fetching and munging.
 Your code communicates with this wrapper in two ways:

 - The *settings file* is where your code talks to the framework: when you write your code, you document what model data your code uses and what format it expects it in.
 When the framework is run, it will fulfill the requests you make here (or tell the user what went wrong).
-- When your code is run, the framework talks to it by setting :doc:`environment variables <./dev_envvars>` containing paths to the data files and other information specific to the run (not covered on this page, follow the link for details).
+- When your code is run, the framework talks to it by setting :doc:`environment variables <ref_envvars>` containing paths to the data files and other information specific to the run (not covered on this page, follow the link for details).

 In the settings file, you specify what model data your diagnostic uses in a vocabulary you're already familiar with: